-The Company's treasury was sufficient to support the Company's reduced activities during the temporary suspension and to meet obligations under its existing loans.
-In addition, the Offering which closed in June 2020 has added further funds to the Company's treasury.
-Further, with the re-start of operations in early July, the Company expects to generate net sale receipts well in excess of its obligations due in the next twelve months.
-This notwithstanding, the continued operations at Fruta del Norte are dependent on the extent to which the pandemic is controlled, consequential actions by local, provincial and national governments, and the effectiveness of the international supply chain and personnel travel.
-Therefore, the Company cannot be certain that an escalation of the COVID-19 pandemic would not have an impact on operations or on the Company's financial position in the future.
-The Company's continuing operations and the underlying value and recoverability of the amount shown for the mineral interests and property, plant and equipment are ultimately dependent upon the ability of the Company operate the Mine without extended interruptions and on future profitable production.
+The Company's treasury was sufficient to support the Company during the temporary suspension and re-start of operations, including meeting all of its obligations under its existing loans.
+The treasury was supplemented by an equity financing of \$41.4 million in June 2020.
+Following the re-start of operations in early July, in the third quarter the Company generated \$23.4 million of net cash from its operating activities while also increasing its working capital position.
+The Company expects to generate net sale receipts and net operating cash flows well in excess of its known obligations due in the next twelve months.
+It also expects to support exploration and the completion of current and planned capital projects through its operating cash flow.
+This notwithstanding, the Company cannot be certain that an escalation of the COVID-19 pandemic would not have an impact on operations or on the Company's financial position in the future.
+The Company's continuing operations and the underlying value and recoverability of the amount shown for the mineral interests and property, plant and equipment are ultimately dependent upon the ability of the Company operate FDN without extended interruptions and on future profitable production.